Skip to content

 Most juvenile cases are still in traditional juvenile court.
 There are two categories of these cases:

-2. Claims of conduct which would not be a violation of law if done by an adult.
+2. Claims of conduct which would not be a violation of law if an adult.
 These are sometimes termed “status offenses” based on age.
 Examples would include, truancy, violation of curfew, etc. And underage consumption, even for adults under 21 years old.

-The Next Steps: Help from a Juvenile Attorney
+Next Steps: Help from a Juvenile Attorney

 Start with a phone call

-Where do you begin?
-It usually starts with a phone call from a family member, asking about legal help from a juvenile attorney.
+Start with a phone call from a family member, asking about legal help from a juvenile attorney.
 But a juvenile can call for some help, too.

 Saint Augustine, Confessions